Festivals in Greece can be fascinating to participate in. Greece is a country steeped in traditional and Orthodox religion.

 The Epidaurus Festival

-The annual Epidaurus festival that takes place in Athens and its surroundings is a celebration of Greece’s cultural heritage.
+The annual Epidaurus Festival is a celebration of Greece’s cultural heritage.
 The festival has been taking place for more than 60 years now and sees musical and theatrical performances held in ancient theatres.

-Notably, visitors to Athens can catch a performance at the 160AD Odeon of Herodes Atticus theatre that sits beneath the Acropolis.
-Similarly, buses run daily between Athens to the ancient Epidaurus theatre during this time so that travellers can watch performances there.
+Notably, visitors to Athens can catch a performance at the Odeon of Herodes Atticus.
+This is the ancient 160AD theatre that sits beneath the Acropolis.

 The Ascension of the Virgin Mary